donaldlab/OSPREY3/doc/content/contributing/architecture/tools/coffee.md

 ### Multi-state and multi-sequence

-Not only can SeqDB hold the partition function value bounds for one sequence, it can also hold bounds for multiple sequences and mutiple design states simultaneously.
+Not only can SeqDB hold the partition function value bounds for one sequence, it can also hold bounds for multiple sequences and multiple design states simultaneously.
 For example, the typical affinity design has three design states: the designed molecule, the target molecule, and the molecular complex.
 A multi-state design may have even more states for positive and negative design.